JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 As is made abundantly clear in [this response](https://blog.uniswap.org/wells-notice-response.pdf#page=8) to their SEC investigation, Uniswap "Labs" is a [for-profit C corporation](imgs/comments/uniswap-labs-entity.png) with "leading U.S. institutional investors, such as Paradigm, Andreessen Horowitz, and Union Square Ventures" and "more than 100 employees."
 This document also highlights that the enterprise has kept its algorithms under the oppressive protection of rent-seeking [software licenses](https://github.com/orgs/WhyDRS/discussions/1).

+[large number of technical flaws](https://x.com/gttyson/status/1844446137408946680) per MeV L3 post

+also relevant but a seperate oinit whicih perhaps we can interlink with teh SDF's role/ish would be the formation of a "Foundation" fiyr years after incrpation, and directly after XYZ (implciate FTX at link explaining the fake insurance fund via FTT)

+UniSwap "Labs" is a profit-fit corporation with a [legal mandate](https://en.wikipedia.org/wiki/Dodge_v._Ford_Motor_Co.) to maximimze profits for shareholders.

+and obviously at some point we;re goingto  need to introduce the world-signal 2sec round trip as a premise around making somehting decentralized v. the only way to attain faster spee being centralization ir a "[trusted execution encironment](https://x.com/gttyson/status/1844445777114038761)" which requisites gatekeeping to a select few financial intermediaries, serving the interests of Silicone Vlley over Main Street, and porigressubg nations, and you.

 ------